oongjoon/oongjoon.github.io/_posts/Python/Scope and Name/2021-12-26-Python-Module-and-Pacakage_en.md

 toc: true
 toc_sticky: true
 ---
+23.11.04 add content about sys.path
+23.11.05 add content about script file's level and parent package's level

 ## Python Module and Pacakage

 The final project was done by BoostCampAi Tech.
 It was a medium-sized project in my opinion.
 Since it was a project that went through the stages of user flow, system design, prototype, and serving, I managed to manage the project in multiple modules and package units beyond this.
 In the early days, when importing a module, it was managed with an absolute path.
 To manage modules and packages, I imported them by specifying a detailed path with hardcoding.
 Realizing this problem, I changed it to relative import again, but because I was the only one studying the package and module, the team members did not understand it, so I went back to the absolute path.
 I thought that if I had informed my team members well at this time.
 In addition, when learning ML models, it was okay to simply manage multiple modules in one directory, but if I collaborate with engineers in multiple domains, I can project a package unit.
 I think that I will manage this, so I would like to take an opportunity to organize this content properly.
 (It is a very large amount of content, so I will organize the contents I studied while doing the project and additionally organize and update it.)
 (This book is about Python -Look at the cookbook and study it, and it is a closed book that I wrote in my word.)